-Marzipan modelling have a long history in all many parts of the world.
+Marzipan modelling has a long history in many parts of the world.
 There are even museums to the art of decorative marzipan.
 Szabo Marzipan Museum in Budapest is just one.
 Take a peak at the video and I promise we are not doing anything as complicated.

 Fruits and figurines, cities and celebrities have all been made from marzipan.

 Today with air brushing many blended shades and details can be created.
 Marzipan is pressed into moulds for mass production.
 This post however is about creating an uncomplicated decorative topping by hand with the hope that it might spark some additional ideas for other projects.

 You will need:

 1/4 cup marzipan ( less actually but somehow it always seems to need tasting, just to make sure.

 orange food colour powdered (powder keeps the marzipan firmer, gel is another option)